glowbom/Glowbom/Mix.md

 ## Glowbom Mix

-**Glowbom Custom** allows you to make a simple one-screen app by combining different elements.
+**Glowbom Mix** allows you to mix all app types on Glowbom into one app..

 [Get Started](https://glowbom.com/){:target="_blank" rel="noopener"}